Natural and organic cosmetics: consumer perceptions and expectations

 Searching for information

-These concerned women consumers also search for information on their hygiene and ...
+These concerned women consumers also search for information on their hygiene and beauty products: in magazines or by talking to ...